SciTools/iris/docs/iris/src/whitepapers/change_management.rst

-This allows APIs to evolve to the most effective form, even when that means that existing code could behave differently or fail :  This is important because the freedom to remove features helps prevent the API becoming progressively cluttered, and modifying existing behaviours allows us to keep the most natural naming for our most commonly used features.
+This allows APIs to evolve to the most effective form, even when that means that existing code could behave differently or fail :  This is important because the freedom to remove features helps prevent the API becoming progressively cluttered, and modifying existing behaviours allows us to use the most natural code syntax for the most used features.

 We can only remove features or change behaviours at a major release.
 Thus, we first deprecate the feature in a minor release, to provide adequate warning